hydro-project/matchbox/README.md

 `Deref` patterns in `match` for stable Rust.
 Now you can match through `Rc`, `String`, etc.

-`matchbox::matchbox!{...}` is a procedural macro, which allows you to use deref patterns right now in stable Rust.
+`match_box::match_box!{...}` is a procedural macro, which allows you to use deref patterns right now in stable Rust.

 For example:
 ```rust,no_run